mailchimp/content-style-guide/08-writing-technical-content.html.md

 #### Unordered Lists

-Use unordered lists to display examples, or multiple notes in a Notes block.
+Use unordered lists to display examples or multiple notes.
 If an unordered list comprises more than 10 items, use a table instead.